shannonwho/redisJSON_loadtesting/readme.md

   - Distributed
   - Spawn rate

-- Visualization: (This is a super-simple solution that allows us to easily visualize how our application performs on user-end as well as resource-wise.)
+- Visualization: (this is currently commented out) (This is a super-simple solution that allows us to easily visualize how our application performs on user-end as well as resource-wise.)
   - cAdvisor: API container usage monitoring (http://localhost:8080/metrics)
   - Scrape some customized metrics from Locust.io via Prometheus (http://localhost:8089/metrics)
   - Visualize them all on Grafana (port: 3000)

 # The REST API application:
+RedisJSON Python Commands reference page: https://github.com/RedisJSON/redisjson-py/blob/master/API.md

 The REST API is based on RedisJSON module for basic JSON Operations:
 - GET